 6. The VFL server may collect the local data and generate its own local intermediate training result.
-The VFL Server computes the intermediate model training information (e.g. gradient information or loss information that may contain loss function or loss value) based on the VFL Client(s) intermediate training result(s) received in step 4, its own local intermediate results and the label.
+The VFL Server computes the intermediate model training information (e.g. gradient information or loss information) based on the VFL Client(s) intermediate training result(s) received in step 4, its own local intermediate results and the label.
 The intermediate model training information is used for updating the models of VFL clients and/or the model of the VFL Server.
 Different intermediate model training information may be computed for different VFL clients and for the VFL Server itself.

-NOTE 8: The contents of loss information and gradient information depend on the type of ML Model or algorithm used in VFL training and are determined by implementation.

 The VFL server may locally compute contribution weights for each VFL client participating in the VFL pocess and store them for subsequent use, e.g. during inference.
 How the VFL computes the VFL contribution weights is up to implementation.

 The VFL server may also decide to compute the global ML model metric (e.g. ML model accuracy) based on all the intermediate training result received from VFL clients and the label at any time of VFL training.
-When determining to generate the ML model metric, the VFL server includes an indication to indicate to the VFL clients to use the sample ID of the dataset for accuracy monitoring to calculate intermediate training results in Nnwdaf_VFLTraining_Subscribe service operation.
+When determining to generate the ML model metric, the VFL server may include an indication to indicate to the VFL clients to use the sample ID of the dataset for accuracy monitoring to calculate intermediate training results in Nnwdaf_VFLTraining_Subscribe service operation.
 Corresponding to the sample IDs for accuracy monitoring, each VFL client collects local data as input data for local ML model trained in step 4, then the VFL client generates the intermediate training result based on the trained local ML model and the input data, and it provides the intermediate training result to VFL server.
 The VFL server computes the ML model metric (e.g. VFL accuracy) based on the received intermediate training result and the label, which are both corresponding to the sample IDs for accuracy monitoring.
 The VFL server may optionally take account the local ML model accuracy monitoring information received from VFL client(s) when computing global ML Model metric.

-Editor's note: Whether weight of the VFL Client is computed by VFL server is FFS.

-Editor's note: Whether VFL server and VFL clients share feature information is FFS.

 7. [Optional] The VFL server evaluates (e.g. based on the convergence of a loss function or loss value and/or if the pre-set iteration number is reached and/or global ML model metric is stable) whether VFL Training process converged.
 If the VFL Server evaluates the VFL Training process did not converge, the VFL Server determines another round of VFL training is required and repeats step 2 - 6.
 If the VFL Server evaluates the VFL training process converged, it determines the VFL Training is completed.
 In this case, the VFL Server terminates the current VFL training process via step 7.

 The VFL training termination decision may be also made as follows:

-Step 7b, 7c, 7f and 7h.
-Based on the consumer request, the VFL server notifies VFL status report to the consumer, to update the metric value to the consumer periodically (e.g. a certain number of training rounds or at fixed periods) or dynamically when some pre-determined status is achieved (e.g. the ML Model Accuracy threshold is achieved or training time expires).The status report may include global model metric (e.g. ML model accuracy).
+Step 7b, 7c, and 7f.
+Based on the consumer request, the VFL server notifies VFL status report to the consumer, to update the metric value to the consumer periodically (e.g. a certain number of training rounds or at fixed periods) or dynamically when some pre-determined status is achieved (e.g. the ML Model Accuracy threshold is achieved or training time expires).The VFL status report may include global model metric (e.g. ML model accuracy).
+When training is completed a VFL server will add training is completed to the Notification target address (i.e. NWDAF containing MTLF or AnLF).
+An AF VFL server may include VFL correlation ID.